RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 > causing her great distress and suffering both in body and mind;
 > that she was made sick and suffered a severe nervous shock,
 > was confined to her bed and compelled to employ a physician.

+Abigail Roberson sued the flour company claiming, not that she should have been paid for the use of her image, but that use of the image without her permission had injured her.

 The court went on to observe
 that this was a brand new cause of action,